stobix/flutter_brace_display/README.md

 ## Prerequisites

-None, just `flutter pub get brace_display` and you're set.
+None, just do a quick `flutter pub get brace_display` and you're set.

 ## Usage